 GenderJust: Truth and Reconciliation Commissions and the Political Economy of Gender Justice

-This is the research project that I am currently undertaken thanks to a Marie Curie fellowship.
+This is the research project that I have undertaken thanks to a Marie Curie fellowship.

 It looks at the question of why international measures aiming at including women and their voices in transitional justice (TJ) mechanisms are so contested.
 This research aims at analysing the limitations of Gender Justice (GJ) initiatives in TRCs and resistances to them.
 My hypothesis is that these limitations can be explained by a double dynamics: a) GJ in TRCs is understood very narrowly, with a focus on measures to protect civil and political rights, forgetting socio-economic dimensions of justice, such as access to resources, compensations, jobs; and b) these norms are rarely reinterpreted and applied in new TRCs through the integration of women’s propositions and lessons learnt from previous TRCs.
 I challenge existing literature on transnational norm diffusion which falls into the trap of presenting two idealized norm-generating communities (i.e. offical TRCs and women’s advocacy groups) by offering a multidirectional approach that reflects on the diversity of views on both sides drawing on critical peace studies and a feminist theorisation of TJ.
 This approach also takes seriously the need for an intersectional analysis that will, for example, look at the composition of women’s advocacy groups (which women are represented here?).
 My aim is twofold: to problematize how those who elaborate global norms in the West and those who implement them on the ground commonly think about gender and justice and to extend our understanding of women’s rights beyond laws and policies to include the ways in which women publicly subvert and resignify gender norms in public spaces.
 By analysing the cases of Colombia, Liberia, Sierra Leone and South Africa, the research proposes to look into taken for granted and preconceived notions of gender roles and notions of justice.